 Before & After

-For the uninitiated, I’ve spent the last decade (since I was a wee little thing with hardly any power tools) buying houses and making big messes in them.
+I’ve spent the last decade and a half (since I was a wee little thing with hardly any power tools) buying houses and making big messes in them.
 Some times I turn those messes into something awesome, sometimes I spend 5 years without actually putting trim around the bathroom door… Eh, what can I say?
 I’m not perfect.

 The Liberty House

 This 150 year old farm house, stole my heart the first time I saw it, which is why I ended up buying it through an online auction 5 hours later while sitting in a bar without ever having walked through it.
 Yeah.
 That happened.